March 28, 20265 min read

 Tip

-That's over 1 hour saved per day just from faster text input — and this is a conservative estimate.
-With AI post-processing (Whisperer's Rewrite mode cleans up spoken text), the quality of output improves too.
+That's over an hour a day from faster text input alone.
+I'm probably being conservative here.
+With AI post-processing (Whisperer's Rewrite mode), quality goes up too.

-With Whisperer's per-app profiles, dictation automatically adapts to each app.
-Code Mode in VS Code, natural language in Slack, email format in Gmail.
-Zero manual switching = zero wasted time.
+With Whisperer's per-app profiles, you get Code Mode in VS Code, natural language in Slack, email formatting in Gmail.
+No manual switching.

 Info

-If RSI sidelines you for even one week per year, that's 40 hours of lost productivity.
-Whisperer's $14.99 one-time cost pays for itself many times over in injury prevention alone.
-See our RSI prevention guide.
+If RSI knocks you out for one week per year, that's 40 hours lost.
+Whisperer costs $14.99 once.
+The injury prevention alone makes it worthwhile.
+More in the RSI prevention guide.

 9:00 AM — Open Cursor.
-Dictate today's first AI prompt: describe the feature you're building in detail.
+Dictate the first AI prompt describing what you're building.
 (1 minute instead of 3)

 10:00 AM — Code review.
-Dictate PR comments explaining why a change needs revision.
+Dictate PR comments.
 (30 seconds per comment instead of 2 minutes)

 11:00 AM — Documentation.
-Dictate a README section for the new API endpoint.
-Use AI Rewrite mode to polish it.
+Speak a README section.
+Use Rewrite mode to clean it up.
 (5 minutes instead of 20)

-1:00 PM — Email to stakeholder.
-Dictate the update, let Whisperer's Email AI mode format it professionally.
+1:00 PM — Stakeholder email.
+Dictate, let Email AI mode format it.
 (1 minute instead of 5)

 3:00 PM — Bug report.
-Dictate the reproduction steps and expected behavior into a Jira ticket.
+Speak the repro steps into Jira.
 (1 minute instead of 4)

 What You Need#